Soppressata: A Guide to This Flavorful Italian Salami

 How Soppressata Is Made

-- Pork or Other Meats: Traditionally made from premium cuts like shoulder and ham.
-Some varieties may include beef or a mix of meats.
+✅ Pork or Other Meats – Traditionally crafted from high-quality cuts like pork shoulder and ham, though some varieties may include beef or a combination of meats for a unique twist.

 Curing and Aging Process

-The process of making soppressata involves several traditional steps, each contributing to its unique flavor and texture:
+The process of making involves several traditional steps, each contributing to its unique flavor and texture:

-- Curing: Finally, hang the soppressata in a controlled environment to dry and cure for 2–6 months.
+4. Curing: Finally, hang the it in a controlled environment to dry and cure for 2–6 months.
 As the curing progresses, the flavors deepen, and the texture becomes firmer, delivering the robust taste and satisfying bite soppressata is known for.

-By following these steps with care, artisans create the bold, authentic soppressata enjoyed worldwide.Artisan producers often follow centuries-old methods, ensuring the soppressata retains its traditional character.
+By following these steps with care, artisans create the bold, authentic soppressata enjoyed worldwide.Artisan producers often follow centuries-old methods, ensuring it retains its traditional character.

 How to Use Soppressata